coreinfrastructure/best-practices-badge/dockerfiles/README.md

 installed on your computer (Install instructions are [here](https://docs.docker.com/install/).
 You can then run the following steps.

-1. Copy the existing file and directory as described above.
+1. Create a new directory and copy an existing Dockerfile into the new directory as described above.
-2. Modify the Dockerfile to point to the correct base image.
+2. "cd" into that directory and modify the Dockerfile to point to the correct base image.
 3. Log in to DockerHub
     ~~~~sh
     docker login -u <username>